 Step 1: Make the Homemade Buttermilk

-Let sit 5-10 minutes and stir again.
-The milk will appear chunky; that's normal.
+Measure out the milk and stir in ¼ tablespoon white vinegar.
+Let it sit for 5-10 min then stir again.
+The milk will appear chunky; that’s normal.

 Step 2: Whisk Together the Dry Ingredients

-In a medium bowl, combine the gluten free flour, both cocoa powders, baking soda and salt.
-Whisk to combine.
+In a medium bow whisk together the gluten free flour, cocoa powder, baking soda and salt.

 Step 3: Make the Cornstarch Water

-In a large bowl of an electric mixer fitted with the paddle attachment or using a hand held mixer, beat the softened vegan baking stick or butter and the dark brown sugar until soft and creamy.
-About 2 minutes.
+In a large bowl of an electric mixer fitted with the paddle attachment or using a hand held mixer, beat the dark brown sugar and unsalted butter together until soft and creamy; about 2 minutes.

 Step 5: Add in the Other Wet Ingredients